dyj0183/React-Next.js-Project/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Overview
 This is my first React Next.js project.
-I used it to learn and practice Next.js.
+I used it to practice navigating between different components (files) by using Link from Next.js.
+I also used useRouter to get dynamic query parameter and printed it out on the screen.

+I first ran "npx create-next-app" to create this project and gave it a project name "nextjs".

 ## Getting Started